source-foundry/dehinter/README.md

 ### Source file static type checks

-Static type checks are performed on Python source files with `pytype`.
+Static type checks are performed on Python source files with `mypy` and are based on type annotations in the Python source files.
 See the Makefile `test-type-check` target for details.

 ### Testing